ARESxCyber/Writeups/damCTF2020/electric-bovine/writeup.md

 ![](https://i.ibb.co/qmmhG1M/Screenshot-from-2020-10-15-15-26-27.png)
 ### The fiasco
 But after that message we got this

 ![](https://i.ibb.co/Bqqb4qJ/upload-50e5a3e1e1ec1dfa5c3b8c592cbb0507.png)

-Soon after that we discovered the par in the code where everything fails: the `authenticate` function.
+Soon after that we discovered the part in the code where everything fails: the `authenticate` function.
 ```python=
 def authenticate(author, authorizer, role):